 You need to nurture those hairs – and your skin along the way – not only so your face furr becomes respectable, but also so it feels comfortable.

-After 6-8 weeks, you’re likely ready for a first foray into trimming, shaping and sculpting – at least if you want your beard to look good and avoid the shabby Wookiee thing.
+After 6-8 weeks, you’re likely ready for a first foray into trimming, shaping and sculpting – at least if you want your beard to look good and avoid the shaggy Wookiee thing.
 If you leave it untamed, it can get pretty strange looking with hairs poking out at all different lengths and angles.
 So snip those stray flyaways and encourage them to grow the way you want through regular washing, oiling, and brushing.
-(More about these soon.)

 By the way, it’s an old wives’ tale that trimming a beard will make it look thinner and straggly.
 When in doubt, check with your barber and leave the razor alone!